 And then there are the melting pot neighborhoods that have a little bit of everything to it.

 To get a feel for the area, you will likely need to make several trips to that neighborhood.
 A good idea is to visit the place around the beginning of the workday as well as at the end of the workday.
 This will give you firsthand knowledge of the kind of traffic conditions to expect as well as just how many people are out and moving around at different times.

-You may also want to pay a visit to the neighborhood on Friday night and during a Saturday morning.
+You may also want to pay a visit to the neighborhood on Friday night and a Saturday morning.
 If there are any loud parties in the area, Friday night will likely be the best time to witness the celebrations.
-This will let you know if there any houses that are popular hang-out spots and if this will add to traffic concerns or noise levels.
+This will let you know if there are any homes that are popular hang-out spots and if this will add to traffic concerns or noise levels.

 All of this information is something that cannot be gathered from Google or Facebook.
 It will take time and work to find out what kind of place this new neighborhood will be.

 Only you know what kind of area you are searching for to call home.

 Look out for Natural Disasters from a Variety of Factors

 Some places are ripe for natural disasters.
 Homes along lakes and rivers can be crushed by a flood.
 Areas along the base of a mountain may have to worry about snowdrifts.
 And certain places, for whatever reason, seem to be locked in a path for either hurricanes or tornadoes.